BRASSERIE

 GIFT VOUCHERS

-Swanston Brasserie has a selection of Gift Vouchers available for purchase, including £10, £20 and £30 Vouchers.
+Our Brasserie has a selection of Gift Vouchers available for purchase, including £10, £20, £30 and £50 Vouchers.
 These can be purchased by either popping into the Brasserie in person, emailing us at brasserie@swanston.co.uk or telephoning us on 0131 445 2239 to purchase over the phone and we can email them to you.

 Do contact us for more any further information.